 Eight Essential Sump Pump Maintenance Tips

 There are multiple ways to prevent flooding in your basement.
 Some of the things you can do include maintaining clean downspouts, repairing foundation cracks, and installing window well covers.
-In the event that water gets into your basement, despite taking all the above precautions, your last line of defence would be the sump pump.
+If water gets into your basement, despite taking all the above precautions, your last line of defence would be the sump pump.
 This is why sump pump maintenance is crucial.

 1. Know Your Sump Pump’s Functionalities

-You never know when your basement may flood, therefore, it pays to do sump pump maintenance (about once a month) to check whether or not it’s still working as it should.
+You never know when your basement may flood, therefore, it pays to do sump pump maintenance once a month to check whether or not it’s still working as it should.
 Simply make sure that your sump pump is connected to its power source and then pour water into the sump pit.
 Watch how the pump runs and take note of any odd noises that you might hear.

 3. Know the Signs of A Problem with Your Sump Pump

 Just like with any machine, there are signs to look out for when there is an issue with your sump pump.
 These include:

-- Strange noises from the pump could indicate worn out parts
+- Strange noises from the pump could indicate worn-out parts.

-- Rattling or grinding noises could point to a jammed or damaged impeller
+- Rattling or grinding noises could point to a jammed or damaged impeller.

-- The motor vibrating excessively can mean that the impeller is bent or deformed
+- The motor vibrating excessively can mean that the impeller is bent or deformed.

-- The sump pump turning on and off when it should be running could mean that there is a problem with the internal wiring
+- The sump pump turning on and off when it should be running could mean that there is a problem with the internal wiring.

-Cleanliness is a top priority for your sump pump and sump pit maintenance that extends the lifespan of your equipment and increases its efficiency.
+Cleanliness is a top priority for your sump pump and sump pit maintenance.
+It extends the lifespan of your equipment and increases its efficiency.

-- Turn off the sump pump and make sure that no one is using any appliances that will drain water into the sump pit (e.g. washing machine)
+- Turn off the sump pump and make sure that no one is using any appliances that will drain water into the sump pit (e.g. washing machine).